-Since $E_{0.5}^{2}(A) \ne E_{0.5}(A)$, this demonstrates the fatal failure of static idempotency for the naive path.
-This failure is precisely why the Haagerup–Kosaki lift is required in the Type III setting. \normalfont \end{example}
+Since $E_{0.5}^{2}(A) \ne E_{0.5}(A)$, this demonstrates the breakdown of the idempotency property for the naive path.
+This failure illustrates why the more sophisticated Haagerup–Kosaki lift is required to preserve algebraic structure in the Type III setting. \normalfont \end{example}

 \begin{example}[Continuous Unitary Interpolation Goal] \normalfont Consider the same toy model $\mathcal{M} = \mathrm{M}_{2}(\mathbb{C})$.
 Define $U_\Gamma$ to be the canonical shift unitary that swaps the two basis states (analogous to the Pauli X operator), $U_\Gamma |0\rangle = |1\rangle$, $U_\Gamma |1\rangle = |0\rangle$.
 This discrete teleportation unitary can be continuously approached by a path of rotations.
 We construct a continuous path $U(s) = e^{-isG}$ using the self-adjoint generator: